zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 - Because the schemas of `#[repr(C)]` types describe the fields of the type, we are able to access fields by their names at runtime.
 - Here we have the same example as last time, but we modify the loop ⏭️
-- Instead of trying to cast to a specific Rust type, now we use the `as_ref()` function get a `SchemaRef`, which is simpler to a reference to a `dyn Any` . ⏭️
+- Instead of trying to cast to a specific Rust type, now we use the `as_ref()` function get a `SchemaRef`, which is similar to a reference `dyn Any`. ⏭️
-- Unlike `dyn Any`, though, we are able to extract fields by name, or index, from the reference. ⏭️
+- Unlike `dyn Any`, though, we are able to extract fields by name, from the reference.
-- We use the field function to try and get a field named `"x"` and then we try to cast it to an f32. ⏭️
+- We use the field function to try and get a field named `"x"` and then we try to cast it to an f32.
-- This lets us print the `x` field of each item in our vector, even though one of them is a `Position` and the other one is a `Velocity`.
+- ⏭️ This lets us print the `x` field of each item in our vector, even though one of them is a `Position` and the other one is a `Velocity`.
-- This kind of ability is essential for scripting, and also very useful for things like world explorers.
+- This kind of ability is essential for scripting, and also very useful for things like ECS world explorers.
 - ⏭️

 ---